o3o3o/django-fakeredis/README.md

 #### NOTE

-If you want to mock `django.core.cache.cache` with fakeredis, you should notice that there are internal cast in django cache. i.e:
+1. If you want to mock `django.core.cache.cache` with fakeredis, django-fakeredis do nothing but just override CACHE settings into [Local-Memory](https://docs.djangoproject.com/en/2.2/topics/cache/#local-memory-caching) for using the internal cast.
+So there are two mocked redis instance for django.cache and get_redis_connection .

+If you want to use more redis commands, such as: sets, list...,  you may need use [django_redis]((https://github.com/niwinz/django-redis)), and cast the result by hand.

+django.cache:
 ```
 from django.core.cache import cache
 cache.set("key", 2)
 assert cache.get("key") == 2
 ```

-but if you use fakeredis, you have to cast by hand:
+you have to cast by hand, when using fakeredis or django_redis directly, you have to cast by hand:

 ```
+import fakeredis
+con = fakeredis.FakeStrictRedis()
 con.set("key", 2)
-concache.get("key").decode('utf8') == "2"
+assert con.get("key").decode('utf8') == "2"
 ```

-So I suggest to use [django_redis](https://github.com/niwinz/django-redis) with fakeredis in django.
+2. if you have a problem that mock is not worked, you may should to see [where to patch](https://docs.python.org/3/library/unittest.mock.html#where-to-patch)